yogesh0519/YOGESH0519/README.md

 ## Hi there 👋
-  -🔭 I’m currently working on Data Analytics, Flutter Development, and IoT projects.
+   - 🔭 I’m currently working on ...
-  -🌱 I’m currently learning Advanced Machine Learning, Cloud Computing, and Scalable Data Solutions.
+   - 🌱 I’m currently learning ...
-  -👯 I’m looking to collaborate on AI, Data Science, and Flutter-based applications.
+   - 👯 I’m looking to collaborate on ...
-  -🤔 I’m looking for help with optimizing ML models and cloud integration.
+   - 🤔 I’m looking for help with ...
-  -💬 Ask me about Python, Data Analysis, Machine Learning, Flutter, and Cloud Computing.

 <!--
 **yogesh0519/YOGESH0519** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.